 Merlin's Magic Wand (MMW)

-The Merlin Entertainment Group provides magical experiences for seriously ill, disabled or disadvantaged children.
+The Merlin Entertainment Group provides magical experiences for seriously ill, disabled or disadvantaged children aged between 2 and 18 years.

-The experiences are primarily offered at their attractions which include Legoland, Alton Towers, The London Eye and Madam Tussards though other requests may be considered.
+The experiences are offered at the group's attractions which include Sealife Centres, Legoland and Madam Tussauds though other requests may be considered.

 Due to the high demand for tickets MMW can only accept applications from families who have not previously applied.